 “Many minds as a team will find a way to resolve issues… the community are the eyes and ears for feedback and decisions for the future.

 “Airport Safety Week raises awareness levels for both long-term and new staff.
-It also provides the opportunity to discuss new news in the industry, best practices and sharing of different ideas.”

 It’s a sentiment echoed by AIRDAT Project Manager Jennifer Tumbri, with the airport community systems and services company sponsoring the week for the first time in Australia and New Zealand after supporting a similar initiative in the UK and seeing the benefits to the airport community.